Home Majors Sociology and Anthropology

-Sociology and Anthropology Degree
+Sociology and Anthropology

 Students study human societies through the combined lenses of sociology and anthropology, examining both contemporary social structures and cross-cultural human experience.
 Graduates typically pursue careers in social research, cultural consulting, community development, international NGOs, and UX research for tech companies.
 This dual perspective provides particularly strong preparation for understanding diverse communities and global social dynamics.

-What Sociology and Anthropology Graduates Do
+What Sociology and Anthropology graduates do

 Your degree trains you to be an expert on people, culture, and social systems, skills most often applied in business, government, and non-profits.
 You might start as a junior analyst, poring over interview transcripts and survey data to help a tech company understand its users or a city agency assess a new public program.
 With experience, you could advance to lead a user research team or become a manager, using your deep understanding of group dynamics to guide organizational strategy and develop effective teams.